raketbizdev/code-snippits/lazada_scraper.md

 	page_num << line.text.strip
 end
 	# max_page = page_num.max
-	max_page = 5 # this are number of pages to be scrape mos of the time you choose the max page number name = []
+	max_page = 5 # this are number of pages to be scrape most of the time you choose the max page number name = []
 	price = []
 	rating = []